-CTDL 1020 Combination Vehicle Basic Operation and Range
+CTDL 1020 Combination Vehicle Basic Operation and Range Work (2)

-Work (2) This course familiarizes students with truck instruments and controls and performing basic maneuvers required to drive safely in a controlled environment and on the Driving Range.
+This course familiarizes students with truck instruments and controls and performing basic maneuvers required to drive safely in a controlled environment and on the Driving Range.
 Each student must receive 12 hours behind the wheel (BTW) instructional time in range operations such as operating a tractor trailer through clearance maneuvers, backing, turning, parallel parking and coupling/uncoupling.

-Co-requisites: CTDL 1010 - Fundamentals of Commercial Driving
+- Pre-requisites: None - Co-requisites: CTDL 1010 Fundamentals of Commercial Driving

-CTDL 1030 Combination Vehicle Advanced
+CTDL 1030 Combination Vehicle Advanced Operations (4)

-Operations (4) Advanced Operations develops students' driving skills under actual road conditions.
+Advanced Operations develops students' driving skills under actual road conditions.
 The classroom part of the course stresses following safe operating practices.
 These safe operating practices are integrated into the development of driving skills on the road.
 Each student must receive at least twelve (12) hours behind-the-wheel (BTW) instructional time on the street/road.
 In addition the student must have a minimum program total of forty four (44) hours BTW instructional time in any combination (with CTDL 1020) of range and street/road driving.
 Note: state law requires that whenever a combination vehicle is operated on public roads an instructor must be present in the vehicle while the student is driving.

-Co-requisites: CTDL 1020 - Combination Vehicle Basic Operation and Range Work a (2) This course focuses on familiarizing students with truck instruments and controls and performing basic maneuvers required to drive safely in a controlled environment and on the Driving Range.
-Each student must receive at least twelve (12) hours behind-the-wheel (BTW) instructional time in range operations by operating a straight truck or passenger vehicle through clearance maneuvers, backing, turning, parallel parking and coupling and uncoupling.
+- Pre-requisites: None - Co-requisites: CTDL 1020 Combination Vehicle Basic Operation and Range Work by operating a straight truck or passenger vehicle through clearance maneuvers, backing, turning, parallel parking and coupling and uncoupling.

-CTDL 1050 Straight Truck/Passenger Vehicle Basic Operation
+CTDL 1050 Straight Truck/Passenger Vehicle Basic Operation 'A' (2)